FranciscoDiazPaccot73/fdiazpaccot/src/content/blog/en/web-performance-introduction-and-fundamentals.md

 <br />

 > _`Note: If you have any knowledge of web performance, at this point you may be thinking “he's talking about web vitals, but what about INP?”.
-Well, for that I have a complete dedicated blog that you can check here :)`_ <a style="text-decoration:underline" href="https://www.franciscodiazpaccot.dev/blog/en/interaction-to-next-paint/" target="_blank"> **What is INP?**</a>
+Well, for that I have a complete dedicated blog that you can check here :)`_ <a style="text-decoration:underline" href="https://www.franciscodiazpaccot.dev/blog/en/interaction-to-next-paint/"> **What is INP?**</a>

 <br />